 In 2018 I visited Scala Days in Berlin with this schedule.
 Other than in previous years I missed the opening keynote, which is traditionally on the evening before the main conference starts, because this is not so well compatible with my choice of traveling with a night train, especially because I did not want to miss more than two days of my current project.

-I might provide Links to Videos of the talks, if they become available, including the interesting keynote that I have missed.
+I might provide Links to Videos of the talks, if they become available, including the interesting keynote that I have missed, because I arrived on the morning of the first full day with a night train.

 So I did visit the following talks on the first full day: